elipapa/markdown-cv/index.md

 `Apr 2019 - Aug 2019` __Munich RE Australia__<br>
 Data Scientist

+- Designed and implemented a system to
+- Trained and mentored 3 team members in machine learning algorithms and development.
-- ...
+-
 `Nov 2017 - Apr 2019` __QBE Australia Pacific__<br>
 Data Scientist

-- ...
+- Designed and developed machine learning models to predict conversion and churn of QBE customers, identifying strategies to decrease customer churn by 22%.
+- Designed and implemented machine learning training and deployment pipelines that reduced the time to (re)train and deploy models.
+- Collaborated with national product managers and pricing actuaries to assess project design and outcomes and prioritise strategies.
+- Trained and mentored 3 data science team members in data analysis, machine learning algorithms and infrastructure.
+- Conducted interviews for 20+ data scientist and machine learning engineer candidates, growing the data science team from 4 to 15.

 `May 2017 - Nov 2017` __Centre for Translational Data Science, The University of Sydney__<br>
 Data Scientist

-- Led the development of a decision support system to optimise the cost of pharmacy procurement at Westmead Hospital, formulating a strategy to reduce procurement costs by 4.5%; the strategy was filed as an invention with the USYD Intellectual Property Committee.
+- Led the development of a decision support system to optimise the cost of pharmacy procurement at Westmead Hospital, formulating a strategy to reduce procurement costs by 4.5%; filed as an invention with the USYD Intellectual Property Committee.
 - Managed stakeholders across organisations by coordinating regular status reports and standups.

 `July 2010 - July 2013` __The Kirby Institute, The University of New South Wales__<br>